-We also provide a consultation and verification option- Verification Plus, which allows the school to benefit from a 90 minute support meeting with a verifier, using their completed Self Review Tool.
+We also provide a consultation and verification option- Verification Plus, which allows the school to benefit from a 90 minute support meeting with a verifier, using their completed self-review tool.
 This consultation option is aimed to support schools in preparation for verification and to provide the SMSC lead with the opportunity to discuss certain areas in more depth and compile an action plan.
 The cost of the consultation and verification visit is £695* + VAT.
 The consultation visit should be conducted at least 2 months prior to the verification visit.

 *We ask schools to contribute to the verifier’s travel costs as this is reimbursed directly to the verifier.
 This amount will be discussed at the time of booking a verification.

-Self-Review Tool is used by all phases in education from nursery to secondary, mainstream and private; including pupil referral units and schools providing education for young people with special educational needs.
+Self-review tool is used by all phases in education from nursery to secondary, mainstream and private; including pupil referral units and schools providing education for young people with special educational needs.
 It was updated in the summer of 2019 to align it to the current Ofsted Framework.
 The importance and necessity of SMSC is also confirmed in the current Independent School Standards.

 We do not ask schools to compile folders of evidence.
 However, you must use the references and reflections section to show your thoughts concerning each criteria.
 The more information that you can give your verifier about why you feel your provision is emerging, bronze, silver or gold in each section really supports the preparation for your verification and/or action plan.
 Use this space to tell the verifier everything your school does to highlight each section of the criteria- this is your opportunity to let all the work that goes into your SMSC provision really shine.

-Once you have access to the online Self Review Tool, you will need to read all 87 sets of criteria descriptions and decide which one suits your school best.
+Once you have access to the online self-review tool, you will need to read all 87 sets of criteria descriptions and decide which one suits your school best.
 This can take a varied amount of time.
 However, you will then need to print off your answers to discuss your responses with your colleagues and ideally, governors.

 Alternatively, you may like to complete the form as a group to ensure that you are getting a more rounded school perspective.
 This collaborative approach may take a little longer.

 It is an editable document and therefore we would encourage it to be completed in a number of sessions to gain the most accurate information.
-The Tool can be added to and edited at any point prior to submission.
+The self-review tool can be added to and edited at any point prior to submission.
 You should click ‘Save Progress’ after making any amendments.
 In order to keep your information secure, the contents will only save when you hit ‘save progress’.
-If the tool is left idle for more than one hour you will be logged out and any unsaved information will not save automatically and so would be lost.
-Therefore please ensure you can save your progress as you work though the tool.
+If the self-review tool is left idle for more than one hour you will be logged out and any unsaved information will not save automatically and so would be lost.
+Therefore please ensure you can save your progress as you work though the self-review tool.

 We recommend that you discuss certain criteria (1.4, 1.5a, 1.5b, 1.6a, 1.6b, 1.7, 1.11b, 1.11c, 2.2b, 4.8b, 4.8d) in your school’s Senior Leadership meetings.
 We also advise that your Governors contribute towards certain criteria too (1.4, 1.5a, 1.5b, 1.7, 4.3b, 4.8d, 4.9a)

-Once you have completed the Self-Review Tool and gained agreement from colleagues/governors, you click on ‘Submit’.
+Once you have completed the self-review tool and gained agreement from colleagues/governors, you click on ‘Submit’.
 You will then receive an email confirming that your assessment has been completed and you will no longer be able to edit.

-Once you have completed your Self-Review Tool and submitted your responses a result of Emerging, Bronze, Silver or Gold will be calculated showing your result in percentages.
+Once you have completed your self-review tool and submitted your responses a result of Emerging, Bronze, Silver or Gold will be calculated showing your result in percentages.